 - 4.1 The Commissioner has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the Senior Leaders Team within the OPCC who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and also by comments made by the external auditors and other review agencies and inspectorates. - 4.2 The Joint Audit Committee gives independent advice to the Commissioner on audit, risk and governance issues throughout the financial year.
-The Joint Audit Committee also ensures that the review of effectiveness is a review of group activities of both the OPCC and the Constabulary due to the significant level of group activities. - 4.3 The Commissioner has been advised on the implications of the result of the review of the effectiveness of the governance framework by the Joint Audit Committee.
+The review of effectiveness is informed by the work of the Leadership Group within the OPCC who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and also by comments made by the external auditors and other review agencies and inspectorates. - 4.2 The Commissioner completes a matrix produced by CIPFA in order to review detailed aspects of governance arrangements in order to identify potential weaknesses.
+This takes into account findings from inspection agencies but in particular annual opinions from auditors.

+- 4.3 The Joint Audit Committee gives independent advice to the Commissioner on audit, risk and governance issues throughout the financial year.
+The Joint Audit Committee also ensures that the review of effectiveness is a review of group activities of both the OPCC and the Constabulary due to the significant level of group activities. - 4.4 I have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Joint Audit Committee.
 The arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
 The areas already addressed and those to be specifically addressed with new actions planned are outlined below.